 The restaurant, which opened in August 2013, is located across the street from the Menlo Home and Garden store at Grande Avenue.

-Besides pizza, the restaurant offers a range of reasonably priced Italian dishes including pizza, pasta, sandwiches and salads.
+Besides pizza, the restaurant offers a range of reasonably priced Italian dishes including pasta, sandwiches, and salads.

 Los Olivos also features a number of even more inexpensive daily specials.
-At the time of the article, we opted for the special that included a one-topping, 8-inch personal pizza for $6.95.
-The meal comes with a drink and an impressive side salad with fresh greens, cucumber, red onion, tomato, carrots, artichokes and green olives that is topped with tangy house-made vinaigrette.
-Other specials include a 14-inch, one-topping pizza for $5.95.
+At the time of the article, we opted for the special that included a one-topping, 8-inch personal pizza for under eight dollars.
+The meal came with a drink and an impressive side salad with fresh greens, cucumber, red onion, tomato, carrots, artichokes and green olives topped with tangy house-made vinaigrette.

 Unlike many pizza places, real shredded parmesan cheese is available to top your dishes.
 Thankfully, Los Olivos doesn’t offer crumbled parmesan a la cellulose in those age-old screw-top jars.

 Just inside of the main door is a large chalkboard with various specials that change about every two weeks.
 On the day we dined, there was a $7.95 deal for two small, one-topping pizzas.

 While the restaurant does not deliver, customers can take advantage of services like GrubHub and have food sent to them.